TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 ### What's do you need to change?

-This migration consists of three major changes:
+This migration involves you doing three primary things.
+You must

-- the location of the two folders (`cache` and `unchained` index) must changed,
+- change the location of two folders (`cache` and `unchained` index),
-- two configuration items in `trueBlocks.toml` pointing to those folders must also changed,
+- edit a configuration file to point to these new folders,
-- a few other configuration files moved to new locations or removed.
+- remove or move old configuration files and folders.

 ## Instructions